• Skip to primary navigation

 Sourdough Biscuits [buttery + flaky]

 There is something oh so comforting about baking flaky sourdough biscuits.
-This easy sourdough recipe will fill your kitchen with the most delicious aroma, not mention filling your belly with wonderful homemade comfort food.
+This easy sourdough biscuits recipe will fill your kitchen with the most delicious aroma, not mention filling your belly with wonderful homemade comfort food.
 And all with that unique sourdough tang.

 If you love comforting sourdough recipes, you might also like to try these sourdough chocolate chip cookies, sourdough chocolate brownies, sourdough waffles, sourdough cornbread, sourdough apple pie and sourdough banana bread.
 Oh and if you have leftover buttermilk, try making this Sourdough Irish Soda Bread!